 When I’m not in the office or in court, you can find me outside – cycling, running, hiking, sailing, or on the soccer field.

 I am a litigator and I primarily handle family, civil and estate matters.
 I am also trained in conducting workplace investigations and preparing investigation reports.
-I am dedicated to helping clients navigate the legal system in a way that is tailored to their specific needs.
+I am passionate about helping clients navigate the legal system in a way that is tailored to their specific needs, which is why I am proud to offer unbundled legal services and legal coaching.

 My name is Leah Klassen.
 I am Manitoba born and bred - I grew up in the small towns of Elm Creek and Morden, completed my undergraduate degree in Brandon and then moved to Winnipeg to attend law school.
 After graduating from Robson Hall, I articled at the Legal Help Centre and became passionate about finding ways to increase access to legal services.

 After articling and being called to the Bar in Manitoba, I was also called to the Bar in Ontario and spent three years practicing in Ajax and then downtown Toronto, in the areas of family and fertility law.
 After my time in the "big city", I was extremely happy to return home to Manitoba and continue my practice here.
-I enjoy providing community-minded and client-centered services to my clients at Wolseley Law in family law, wills and powers of attorney, real estate, and fertility law.
+I enjoy providing collaborative, community-minded and client-centered services at Wolseley Law in the areas of family law, wills and powers of attorney, real estate, and fertility law.
+I do my best to work with my clients to form a plan that best suits their individual needs.

 My name is Monica Adeler.
 As a long time Wolseley resident, I share the principle-based commitment of this community, which inspires me to view the legal system and the profession through values-based lenses.
 Before becoming a lawyer I was an academic at the University of Winnipeg, and used to play violin at a chamber orchestra in my childhood and teenage years.
 I attended the University of Manitoba law school and recently finished my articles at a local law firm.
 When not working or spending time with my family, I can be found volunteering in various community organizations such as the Spanish Club of Winnipeg and the Manitoba Law Foundation, among others.

 My practice focuses primarily on corporate and commercial law, real estate, wills, and family law.
-I provide legal services in English and Spanish
+I provide legal services in English and Spanish, and can also communicate in German and Portuguese.

 My name is Daniel Hildebrand.
 Although I now live in Fort Garry I’ve previously called addresses on Purcell, Maryland and Sherbrook home.
 Wolseley has a special place in my heart.